Enforce two-factor authentication (FREE)

 This action causes all subgroups with 2FA requirements to stop requiring that from their members.

-Disable 2FA for everyone
+Disable 2FA (FREE SELF)

-WARNING: Disabling 2FA for everyone does not disable the enforce 2FA for all users or enforce 2FA for all users in a group settings.
+WARNING: Disabling 2FA for users does not disable the enforce 2FA for all users or enforce 2FA for all users in a group settings.
 You must also disable any enforced 2FA settings so users aren't asked to set up 2FA again when they next sign in to GitLab.

 There may be some special situations where you want to disable 2FA for everyone even when forced 2FA is disabled.
 There is a Rake task for that: